Maytham al-Tammar: Freedom from slavery

-After the time of prophet Muhammad and the martyrdom of Uthman, Ali succeeded him as the fourth Sunni Rashidun Caliph, in the year 656 AD.
-As the new caliph, Ali moved the Islamic capital from Medina to Kufa for two reasons: to keep Mu'awiyah I in check, and because Kufa had an illustrious history (many prophets of Allah lived in Kufa).
+After the time of Muhammad and the death of Uthman, Ali succeeded him as the fourth Rashidun Caliph, in the year 656 AD.
+As the new caliph, Ali moved the Islamic capital from Medina to Kufa for two reasons: to keep Mu'awiya I in check, and because Kufa had an illustrious history (many Islamic prophets lived in Kufa).
 Moving to Kufa, Ali ibn Abi Talib use to go around the city of Kufa.
 It is documented that if he encountered a slave he would try to free him or her.
 One day, Ali saw a lady from the Banu Asad tribe, who had a male slave of 'Nabataean' origin.
 Ali ibn Abi Talib approached the woman and began to converse with her, in order to purchasing the slave, Salim.
 The two started to negotiate a price, and the lady's initial asking price was 50 dinar.
 As Ali ibn Abi Talib gave her the 50 dinar she changed the price to 100 dinar.
 She kept raising the price, since she realized that Ali was willing to pay her a much higher price.
 Seeing the price soar, a companion of Ali then asked, "O Amir al-Momineen (Ali ibn Abi Talib), who is this man?
 What is he?
 He's originally a Nabataean, he is a slave, what the point of paying this much?"
 Finally, she settled at 500 dinar.
 Ali handed her the 500 dinar.
 She then called Salim and stated to him that Ali has purchased you.
 After buying Salim, Ali set him free from the shackles of slavery for the way of Allah.
 It demonstrated the Islamic view of slavery; Islam establishes that slavery is immoral and that all humans are equal in the perspective of Allah.
 The only thing that differentiates a human is their Taqwa.
 Islam called for a gradual emancipation of slaves.
 Meaning that masters/owners should not just set slaves free but they should help them build a foundation financially so that they (slaves) could support themselves.
-Thus, Imam Ali took Meesum under his wings after he freed Meesum.
+Thus, Imam Ali took Maytham under his wings after he freed Maytham.
 Moreover, a person who frees a slave is showered with blessing and would be protected from hell fire.